CommunityToolkit/Labs-Windows/components/Shimmer/samples/Shimmer.md

 ---
 # Shimmer

 The Shimmer control can be used to communicate to the user a certain UI element is fetching data or is loading.
-The `AnimationDurationInMilliseconds` can be set to change the time in between fades.
+The `Duration` can be set to change the time in between fades.

 > [!SAMPLE ShimmerSample]